cahoots-org/cahoots-monorepo/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License.
 ## Stripe Integration

 ### Local Development Setup